neighborhoods/ThrowableDiagnosticComponent/src/ThrowableDiagnosticV1/README.md

       # Don't call setThrowableDiagnostic.
 The ThrowableDiagnostic is injected by the ThrowableDiagnostic builder.
 ```

-Define a decorator factory and add it to your throwable diagnostic builder service.
+Define a decorator `Factory` and add it to your throwable diagnostic builder service.

 ```yaml
 # RiskyCode\ThrowableDiagnostic\Decorator\Factory.service.yml